yzoug/dotfiles/README.md

 - zsh as my shell
 - tmux as a multiplexer
 - the Tokyo Night colorscheme
+- the Adobe Source Code Pro "nerd" font (ttf-sourcecodepro-nerd)
 - ArchLinux as my Linux distribution
 - starship as a shell prompt, zoxide as a cd replacement, direnv for environment vars, slurp/grim for screenshots...

-Some of these configs are shamelessly stolen on the Internet over the years, other I wrote myself.
-I *sometimes try to* credit the source in a comment.
+Some of these configs are shamelessly stolen on the Internet over the years, others I wrote myself.
+I *sometimes try to* credit the source in a comment, or for recent changes in the git commit.

 ## Screenshots